Researching Potential Employers

 Researching Alternative Careers

 More and more law students and graduates are exploring career opportunities outside of traditional law practice.
 Some of the most common career tracks for lawyers within alternative industries are compliance and regulatory affairs, management at all levels, policy analysis, strategic planning, investor relations, and personnel.
 Industry choice is also wide-open although many law graduates choose to work in government, education, nonprofit sector, and business venues.
 To learn more about the many employment opportunities, visit the Alternative Career Resources section on this link.
-A Career Services counselor can help you explore alternative career options that fit your interests.
+A Career Development counselor can help you explore alternative career options that fit your interests.